bengisusaahin/UdemyProjects/Project01/README.md

-Fragment, Navigation, recyclerView, and SQLite are used.
+This is an ArtBook project with using Fragment, Navigation, recyclerView, and SQLite are used.